maninc/trinitylake/docs/index.md

 ### Open Engines

-Through open table formats and open catalog standards, you can use TrinityLake with any open engine that supports them.
+Through open table formats and open catalog standards, you can use TrinityLake with any open engine that supports them, for example with the [Spark Iceberg connector](./spark/iceberg.md).
-In addition, TrinityLake is developing native connectors to various open engines such as [Apache Spark](./spark/iceberg.md).
+In addition, TrinityLake is developing native connectors to various open engines such as [Apache Spark](./spark/native.md).
 These native connectors will provide the full TrinityLake experience to users.